epoca-technology/epoca-compose/docs/CORE_API_ERRORS.md

 12001: `The API cannot accept requests because it has not yet been initialized.`

 12002: `The param (${paramKey}) is required but was not provided.`

+12002: `The API cannot accept requests because it is running on restore mode.`